 The water treatment plant is a Class IV plant and has an EPA rated design capacity of 7.6 million gallons per day and is currently treating an average of 1.8 million gallons per day.
 The water system has a total finished water storage capacity of 2,000,000 gallons and the water is distributed through over 66 miles of water mains.
 The distribution system is a Class I system.

 The plant is manned 18 hours a day, five days a week with flexible weekend operations.
-Currently on staff are one Class IV operator, two Class III operators, three Class II operators and one Class I operator.
+Currently on staff are one Class IV operator, two Class III operators, three Class II operators.

 In 1997, the Archbold Water Department was recognized by the Ohio EPA as an “Outstanding Water System” and received the Award of Excellence.

 In 2010, 2011, 2012, 2013, 2014 and 2015 the plant received the Water Fluoridation Quality Award presented by The Center for Disease Control and Prevention.

 For information about residential water service, please contact the village Utilities Department.